nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 - See girl
 	- What do you need?
 I'm Name, I'll help if I can.
 	- What is a wraid plate?
 Where did you get it?
+	- (reask, other questions)
-	- Why do you need the money? (reask, other questions)
+	- Why do you need the money?
 	- I wouldn't be able to sell it.
 I'm no hunter. (reask)
 	- Where would I get a license?
 What's the cost?
 	- I want to ask you about your husband's death.